oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ### Mapping Form Fields

 By default, tests use the [named field selector](http://mink.behat.org/en/latest/guides/traversing-pages.html#named-selectors) to map form fields.
 Name field selector searched for the field by its id, name, label or placeholder.
-You are free to use any selector for form fields mapping, or wrap an element into the particular behat element.
+You are free to use any selector for form fields mapping or wrap an element into the particular behat element.

 behat.yml
 ```yml